-The stories of veterans are close to Latesha Thornhill ’s heart.
+The stories of veterans are close to the heart of Latesha Thornhill ’21.

-The gig, which lasts until May, has found her working as a researcher and fact checker on the department’s external communications, including its Veterans of the Day blog posts.
+Thornhill started out as a digital media engagement intern last fall, working as a researcher and fact checker for the department’s external communications, including the Veterans of the Day blog posts.

 It is a time-intensive process, but the work means a lot to Thornhill, who learned the importance of critical thinking and ethical, accurate storytelling from her father.

 “One huge aspect of philosophy is making sure you are working within ethical means,” Thornhill said during a recent podcast hosted by a colleague.
 “So when you tell a story, you want to tell somebody’s full story, and you want to tell that story accurately.
 I know I would want somebody to tell my dad’s story accurately.”

 The skills she is honing through the internship will help her as she applies for graduate programs in communications, with the ultimate goal of becoming an international journalist.

 Philosophy professor Kaija Mortensen has been impressed by Thornhill’s approach, recalling an instance when she tried to recruit her to join the College’s Ethics Bowl team.